 How many Audible books can you return?

 Audible’s info on how often you can exchange an audiobook is misleading to you as a customer.
-Many Audible subscribers think the audiobook service works like a digital library.
+Many Audible subscribers are led to believe that the audiobook service works like a digital library.
 They think you can always get several audiobooks for one Audible credit simply by returning audiobooks over and over again.

-Sometimes, customer service even directly encourages you to return an Audible book once you have finished it and get another one!
-Audible promotes the exchange service everywhere all the time.
+I have even heard stories of customer service directly encouraging listeners to return an Audible book once finished to get another one!
+I have seen Audible promoting the exchange service everywhere, all the time.

-So, it’s easy to assume you can just keep using the return policy and get something new for your Audible credit.
-This is rather misleading!
+So, it’s easy to assume that we listeners can just keep returning Audible books and get something new for our Audible credit.
+But that is wrong!

 The Audible credit system is not a library.
-When you return Audible books after finishing them, it’s as if you bought a book at your local bookstore, took it home, read it, then gave it back to get something else.
+If I were to return an Audible book I enjoyed after finishing it, it’s as if I bought a book at my local bookstore, took it home, read it, and then gave it back the next week to get something else.

-It could be more if you have had bad luck with low-quality audiobooks.
-But shockingly, I have heard from Audible subscribers who said they received an email informing them that the return policy is blocked for them after only one single return!
+If you have had bad luck with low-quality audiobooks, you will likely be able to return more than two books, especially if you contact customer support and talk to them directly.
+But shockingly, I have heard from Audible subscribers who said they received an email informing them that the returns feature is blocked after just one return!

-Of course, I don’t know whether these accounts are entirely true.
-But I’m mentioning it because I don’t think it’s a good idea to make a habit out of returning two Audible books every year just to stretch out the credits, thinking it’s one of the membership perks.
+Of course, I don’t know whether this is entirely true or what was going on with these accounts.
+But I’m mentioning it because I want to warn you that it’s not a good idea to make a habit of returning two or more audiobooks every year just to stretch out the credits, thinking it’s one of the membership perks.

 And that brings us to the second issue that you have to be aware of whenever you want to return a book on Audible that you have already listened to…